Alasdair-Munday/icons-discipleship/src/icons/icon2-the-table.md

   - question: Down through the years Christians have kept in the habit of regularly sharing in the Eucharist together - when was the last time you celebrated Communion?
   - question: Hospitality is at the heart of the Kingdom of God - welcoming new and old friends to share food, friendship and love - are you using your home or the means available to you to practice hospitality (remembering that hospitality is best when it’s simple and not ‘fancy’)?
 Are you comfortable receiving hospitality?
   - question: God often blesses us through others - how is He doing that at the moment?
   - question: Being aware of the impact we have upon others is important - why not invite a trusted friend to help you see both the good and bad impact that you can have on others?
   - question: At the table we are invited to listen to God as well as each other - what are you learning from those around you at the moment?
   - question: The table is a place for celebration and party - Jesus was often found at parties!
 When was the last time you gathered people together to celebrate?
   - question: Are you listening to others well?
   - question: "Do you know what it is like to be in relationship with you? "
   - question: Are there any broken relationships that the table reminds you you need to go and fix - go and be reconciled.
 Do you need to give or receive forgiveness?
   - question: As you look around your Church family, your wider community are there opportunities for you to share practical care?
   - question: Following Jesus is a team sport where we share both the highs and the lows of life - are you sharing your life with others and are there people in your life with whom you are appropriately vulnerable?
   - question: Do you need help?
 Maybe what the next step for you is to go and ask for help from your community?
   - question: How are you going to practice the table?
 ---
-Jesus was regularly found ‘at table’ with His friends.
-Eating and drinking, listening and loving sinners.
+**The Table: Team Living**

- The table is a powerful symbol of welcome.
-It is a place of forgiveness and feasting, but it’s also a place of remembrance when we gather around the Communion table.
+**Discipleship is a family event - we are welcomed into a unique community where we are loved and known and where we learn how to know and love others.**

- It is a space for family - sisters, brothers and friends.
-The Church is called to be a  generous, life-enhancing community.
+So many of life’s important moments are spent around a table.
+Eating, drinking, laughing and crying.
+Time given to  life’s stories and life’s many challenges.
+Moments of celebration and seasons of pain.

- Tables are not just for people we know well or even like, but they are places where we welcome strangers and those we find difficult  as a demonstration of the way God welcomed us into His family.
+Jesus too was regularly found ‘at table’ with His friends - feasting, forgiving and welcoming - and it is around a table that His followers regularly gather to eat bread, drink wine, worship and remember.

- Tables are places where arguments are worked through, important conversations are had and where laughter and tears flow.
+Tables are spaces for family - sisters, brothers and friends.
+We, the Church, are at our best when we are sharing life in a way that is generous, welcoming people we know well and like, but also welcoming strangers and those we find difficult.

- They are places of learning - from God and from one another and it is often round a table we grow in self-awareness and where our characters are shaped - as iron sharpens iron.
+Tables are places where arguments are worked through, important conversations are had and where we listen and learn - about ourselves, God and others.

- The table reminds us that we are encouraged to keep meeting… keep loving… keep praying… keep serving one another regardless of the circumstances.
+The Church is a team who gather together to encourage, challenge, carry and pray because we love one another.

 **Discipleship is about the table.**

 But what do you see as you look at this image?

 As you talk with Jesus what is He teaching you?

 Are there particular Bible verses that you find helpful in the light of this image, or is there a part of the scriptures that further illuminates this icon?